2019 University of North Carolina at Charlotte shooting: Events

-The shooting occurred during the last day of classes for the spring semester, at around 5:40 p.m. local time, according to university officials.
+The shooting occurred during the last day of classes for the spring semester, at around 5:40 p.m.
+EDT, according to university officials.
 Around that time, the gunman entered Room 236 in the Kennedy Building, where approximately 60 students enrolled in "Science, Technology, & Society," a liberal studies course on the anthropology and philosophy of science, were delivering their final group presentations.
 The classroom, with a level floor and 14 separate tables, was designed to accommodate approximately 100 students, and had both a front and a rear entrance, according to survivor Rami Al-Ramadhan, who had been seated towards the front of the room.
 The course instructor was anthropology professor Adam Johnson.

 The first presentation began at around 5:33 p.m., with each group having been assigned to produce a 10-minute video on their chosen topic.
 According to Johnson, who had been seated at a table taking notes and who did not hear a door open, the gunman then "burst into" the classroom from the left of the room and opened fire with a pistol.
 According to Al-Ramadhan, the gunman opened the front door and smiled before firing his weapon at random, showing no other reaction.
 As the classroom emptied in panic, Johnson quickly moved towards the other door and held it open to allow his students to exit.
 Pausing to help a student who had fallen, he led some of his students to an anthropology department office in Barnard Hall, located to the east of the Kennedy Building.
 They barricaded themselves inside the office, after which the anthropology department chair called 911.
 Other students who escaped took shelter in Prospector Hall, to the north of Kennedy, while others sheltered in their vehicles or in their residences.
 As the gunman continued firing, student Riley Howell tackled him and knocked him to the floor while yelling "go, go, go!" to his classmates, according to Al-Ramadhan.
 Howell, whose actions gave other students time to escape the room without injury, was shot at least three times, with the final bullet, which killed him, entering his jawbone by his right ear and traveling into his brain.
 The gunman subsequently told police detectives that Howell's tackling him had caused him to stop firing.
 After the gunman had emptied his gun by discharging it a total of 17 times during the attack, he "...laid the gun down, and sat on the ground," according to Johnson.
 The gunman then responded to a victim who had asked him to stop shooting, stating "I'm done."